donovanglover/new-tab-identity/README.md

 Browse the web from multiple VPN locations simultaneously.
 Goes well with [Librewolf](https://librewolf.net/).

+> NOTE: There is currently a bug in Firefox v129+ that leaks DNS requests.
+This is currently not planned to be fixed until Firefox 131 at the earliest.
+Usage of this extension should only occur in Firefox ESR in the meantime.
+See https://bugzilla.mozilla.org/show_bug.cgi?id=1910593

 ## Features

 - Open new container tabs with different VPN locations.